Should We Hire for Personality? Introverts, Extroverts, and Affinity Bias

 The problem with hiring only like-minded people or those similar to us means we greatly limit our creativity, innovation, and ability to learn from differences.
 Perpetuating the extrovert ideal also means overlooking roughly half the population.

 A quick google search for whether we should hire for personality leaves you with far from straightforward advice.
 One of the main arguments is that skills can be learned where personality cannot.
-While this is to some extent true, no one is suggesting that personality has no significance, choosing not to hire someone who is more soft-spoken or who might have different strengths than you can harm your ability to build a truly diverse workforce.
+While this is to some extent true, no one is suggesting that personality has no significance.
+But choosing not to hire someone who is more soft-spoken or who might have different strengths than you can harm your ability to build a truly diverse workforce.

 Breaking the Mold